kaykuhl/100-days-of-code/log.md

 ![Bootstrapped Images](https://i.ibb.co/Vv2fLVD/7-16-2020.png)

-**Thoughts:** Today was a pretty easy coding day, I was able to get a re-fresher on bootstrap (I am pretty familiar but haven't worked with it in a while) and in-line HTML styling as well as in-line logic with thymeleaf.
+**Thoughts:** Today was a pretty easy coding day, I was able to get a refresher on bootstrap (I am pretty familiar but haven't worked with it in a while) and in-line HTML styling as well as in-line logic with thymeleaf.
 It was interesting to see the combination of these languages all in the HTML file.

 ### Day 6: July 18, 2020
 **Today's Progress**: I got further in my Mars API Workshop.
-I was able to make some buttons that allows you to select different Mars Rovers and have their images show up.
+I was able to make some buttons that allow you to select different Mars Rovers and have their images show up.
 This was done with Javascript, so it was the most familiar part of this tutorial for me so far.

 ![Buttons](https://i.ibb.co/Vjj1TJN/7-18-2020.png)

 **Thoughts:** So far, I am understanding everything conceptionally going on in the tutorial.
-Manipulating the API URL call from the front end is pretty cool as it brings everyting together, next will be finishing up the front end of the application.
+Manipulating the API URL call from the front end is pretty cool as it brings everything together, next will be finishing up the front end of the application.

 ### Day 7: July 19, 2020
 **Today's Progress**: I got further in my Mars API Workshop.
 I added a filter for the Sol day and was able to update the API get request to be able to change it on the front end with this value.